learning-zone/javascript-basics/README.md

 #### Q. ***What is a decorator?***

 A decorator is an expression that evaluates to a function and that takes the target, name, and decorator descriptor as arguments.
 Also, it optionally returns a decorator descriptor to install on the target object.
-Let's define admin decorator for user class at design time,
+Let us define admin decorator for user class at design time,
 ```javascript
 function admin(isAdmin) {
   return function(target) {